prebid/prebid.github.io/prebid-server/endpoints/pbs-endpoint-setuid.md

 ### Return Values

-PBS-Go:

-- HTTP 200
-    - Success: blank body with Set-Cookies header
-    - Failure: error message in body

-PBS-Java:

 - HTTP 400 - The request is in GDPR scope and the consent string is missing or invalid.
-- HTTP 451 - PBS does not have permission to set a cookie due to GDPR or other privacy rule.
+- HTTP 451 - PBS does not have permission to set a cookie due to GDPR or another privacy rule.
 - HTTP 200
     - Success with image response: if the f=i parameter is specified or if the named bidder prefers redirect cookie_syncs, then PBS responds with a blank 1x1 PNG, set the Content-Length to the appropriate number of bytes, and set Content-Type to image/png
     - Success with empty response: if the f=b parameter is specified or if the named bidder prefers iframe cookie_syncs, then PBS responds with empty HTML, Content-Length 0 and Content-Type to text/html